segmentio/segment-docs/src/connections/destinations/catalog/actions-display-video-360/index.md

 ### DV360 destination

-The DV360 destination syncs audience data between Segment and Google Display & Video 360.
-For more information about enabling the DV360 destination, [view the setup instructions below](#set-up) below.
+The DV360 Destination syncs audience data between Segment and Google Display & Video 360.
+For more information about enabling the DV360 Destination, [view the setup instructions below](#set-up) below.

 ## Setup